 Case Study: Ralph Lauren Utilizes Multichannel Advertising Campaign

 Luxury labels are finding multichannel marketing campaigns most effective.
-A multichannel marketing initiative can include mobile digital efforts, with an emphasis on social media networking, print, television, and radio. is one U.S. lifestyle label who have used multichannel campaigns to target affluent shoppers.
+A multichannel marketing initiative can include mobile digital efforts, with an emphasis on social media networking, print, television, and radio.
+Ralph Lauren is one U.S. lifestyle label who has used multichannel campaigns to target affluent shoppers.
 Ralph Lauren’s equestrian roots are very much in evidence in multiple channel platforms.
 For the holiday season, Ralph Lauren changed their branding to bright colors and lifestyle markers that consumers expected from the brand.

 The campaign was designed to keep the brand top-of-mind for holiday shoppers.